Group and Team Coaching: Fundamentals and Professional Application

 The Learning Process

-There are three 2-day Modules, and an on-going, online learning community.
+There are three 2-day Modules, a project and practice in an online learning community.

 Module One sets the foundation for the training group to work as a learning community, provides definitions and distinctions and introduces models of group coaching.
 The second day shifts focus to team coaching and further defines the differences.
 Input is on the framing of the team and the behaviours and thinking of the team coach.
 We begin to access the wisdom of the learning group.